 - Attracts over 70% more passengers than LRT, 17% transfer from car: high socio-economic NPV

-- PRT offers an excellent modern underpinning to the new development, can be integrated architecturally, and run within new stores in the town center.
+- PRT offers an excellent modern underpinning to the new development, can be integrated architecturally, and run within new stores in the town centre.

 - Even in the older parts of town, roads are wide enough to offer many practicable and aesthetically acceptable routes